Paying on the Bus

 Transfers are free on city service, allowing you to travel within a 2-hour period in any direction on any city route.
 A transfer is a printed, time-stamped ticket that you pass through the bar code reader to validate.

 You may only purchase a Ride All Day pass on the bus for travel on the same day.
 You must tell the driver you wish to purchase a Ride All Day pass (Day or Family) before putting your cash into the fare box, and it must be the exact fare, or the pass will not print.

 3. Smart Cards

-Currently, smart cards are only available for test purposes and not for sale to the public.
+Currently, smart cards are only available for purchase by Tunnel Riders who purchase passes.
+This is a pilot project.
 We will keep you informed, as this technology becomes available.

 Other methods of payment:

 There is one single cash fare on the city service and one for the Tunnel Bus, including special event service.
 View detailed fare structure.